Major donors; they’re white, over 60 and male right? Wrong!

 3. Have those difficult conversations

 Tell your major donors, your Patrons and your charity’s contacts about your anti-racism work.
 Go public with it.
-When Barnardos put out their white privilege statement in 2020 they spoke to their major donors about it.
+When Barnardos put out their white privilege statement they spoke to their major donors about it.

 It may not be a difficult conversation, it may be.
 But the conversation needs to be had with your donors nonetheless.